-The size of our firm is important.
-We've kept things simple.
-We've decided against growth at the expense of quality, against size at the expense of efficiency and agility.
-So whilst we're large enough to advise on the most complex matters, we're also small enough to ensure that our people and our work are exceptional, without fail.
+Macfarlanes has made a deliberate choice to remain smaller than many of its peers.
+The cohesive nature of the firm means that clients benefit from collective experience and close-knit teams.
+The firm has decided against growth at the expense of quality, against size at the expense of efficiency and agility.
+So whilst large enough to advise on the most complex matters, the firm is also small enough to ensure that its people and work are exceptional, without fail.

 Once you begin your training contract you will follow an intensive schedule of seminars and lectures, presented largely by partners or senior solicitors from within the firm.
-The programme is front-loaded to develop your knowledge and skills.
-In some practice areas you may even be asked to contribute to a seminar or to update the team on recent developments in a particular area of law.
+The programme is ‘front-loaded’ to develop your knowledge and skills from the start.

 Each of your seats will feature a mid-seat and end-of-seat review, where you can discuss your progress and which areas need focus.
-Throughout your contract you will also have six-monthly reviews with your principal, who acts as a mentor, and a member of the trainee solicitor committee.
-All these mechanisms are there to ensure that you get the best and most appropriate experience during these first years.
-What may surprise you at the outset is how quickly you will become part of the team and how quickly people at all levels in the firm will know your name and value your contribution.
+Throughout your contract you will have six-month reviews with your principal (mentor).
+All these mechanisms are there to ensure you get the best and most appropriate experience during these first years.

 Who should apply

 At Macfarlanes, we want people who are academically strong, with determination and drive.
 However, we aren’t looking for any particular educational background.
 For us, it’s your potential that really counts.
 We’ll want to see that you have resilience, determination and exceptional communication skills.
 You must be confident when it comes to giving advice and making decisions.
 Lastly, we believe we can all learn from each other.
 So you’re as likely to be asked for your ideas and opinions when you’re a trainee as you are if you become one of our partners.

 We welcome applications from candidates with either a law or non-law background with outstanding academics, including a predicted 2.1 degree or above.